Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Domestic fractional Brauer graph algebras of type MS

 \subsection{Stable AR-components of domestic $f_{ms}$-BGAs}

 \

-In this subsection, we always denote $\tau$ the involution and $\sigma$ the Nakayama automorphism of a Brauer $G$-set if there is no confusion.
+In this subsection, we always denote by $\tau$ the involution of a Brauer $G$-set or the automorphism of a stable translation quiver induced by its translation according to its context, and we always denote by $\sigma$ the Nakayama automorphism of a Brauer $G$-set.
 We fix the enumeration on the vertices of $A_{\infty}^{\infty}$ as follows:

 To determine the stable AR-components for a domestic $f_{ms}$-BGA, our original ideal is to determine all its exceptional tubes, and using the result about the stable AR-components of domestic self-injective special biserial algebras in \cite[Theorem 2.1]{ES}.
 However, for a domestic self-injective special biserial algebra $A$, it is not clear whether the $m$ components of the form $\mathbb{Z}A_{\infty}/\langle\tau^{p}\rangle$ and the $m$ components of the form $\mathbb{Z}A_{\infty}/\langle\tau^{q}\rangle$ in \cite[Theorem 2.1(iii)]{ES} are just all the exceptional tubes of $A$ (when $A$ is symmetric this assertion is true, which was pointed out by Duffield).
 Therefore we need some additional information about the $\mathbb{Z}\widetilde{A}_{p,q}$ components of domestic $f_{ms}$-BGAs.